-4. Gas control system components must be protected from dripping water during operation and service.

-5. If the appliance is to replace an existing appliance, check for and correct any existing system problems, such as:

-- System leaks
+- 4. Gas control system components must be protected from dripping water during operation and service. - 5.
+If the appliance is to replace an existing appliance, check for and correct any existing system problems, such as: - System leaks

-- Location that could cause the system and appliance to freeze and leak

-- Incorrectly sized expansion tank
+- freeze and leak - Incorrectly sized expansion tank